vincentarelbundock/Rdatasets/doc/openintro/rst/ncbirths.rst

          :name: description

-      In 2004, the state of North Carolina released to the public a large data set containing information on births recorded in this state.
-This data set has been of interest to medical researchers who are studying the relation between habits and practices of expectant mothers and the birth of their children.
-This is a random sample of 1,000 cases from this data set.
+      In 2004, the state of North Carolina released to the public a large dataset containing information on births recorded in this state.
+This dataset has been of interest to medical researchers who are studying the relation between habits and practices of expectant mothers and the birth of their children.
+This is a random sample of 1,000 cases from this dataset.

       .. rubric:: Usage
          :name: usage